susumuota/stable-diffusion-minimal-docker/README.md

 gcloud compute ssh --zone "us-central1-f" "instance-1"  --project "(project id)" -- -L 7860:localhost:7860
 ```

 You will be asked to install Nvidia driver.
-Press `y`.
+Input `y`.

 ```sh
 Would you like to install the Nvidia driver? [y/n]